aemxn/stylish-themes/lyn-gelap/README.md

 >**Note:**
 >
->- This style assumes you to _disable signature_ & using _new Kopitiam browsing style_
 >- Mobile browser not supported

 ---

 ### What's changed:

-- Most of the bg color to dark
+- Most of the bg color to dark blue/dark turquoise
 - Container width smaller
 - Bigger font size
 - Text area for quick replying also bigger